 I woke up one morning with my fish tank almost soupy green.
 Fearing for the life of my fish, I tried quite a few methods available at my local aquarium shop (pure panic).

 Nothing seemed to get rid of all the algae though.
-The pea soup coloration would disappear and randomly it’d be back and I’d be hurrying around trying to save my fish again!
+The pea soup coloration would disappear and then randomly it’d be back.
+Then, I’d be hurrying around trying to save my fish again!

 Finally, I fully cleared it up once I got my hands on a UV sterilizer.
 It arrived in the mail right on time as I’ve already tried just about everything else (with my limited knowledge back then).